stephenjudge/prey-standalone-control-panel/README.md

 rackup -s thin
 ```

 And the app should load.
-By browing to / you'll be requested a username and
+By browsing to / you'll be requested a username and
 password via Basic HTTP auth.
 The default values are 'admin/secret' but you can
 change it by modifying config.ru if you want to.